piccolo-orm/piccolo_web/image/app/md/posts/why_is_an_event_loop_useful.md

 In Unix systems, each thread uses a file descriptor, and there's a limit to the number of file descriptors a system can have open at once.
 With an event loop, it's only limited by available memory - you can have thousands of tasks registered at once.

-One of the better known programs using an event loop is Nginx.
-Nginx was originally a proxy, but is now a general purpose web server.
+One of the better known programs using an event loop is Nginx, which was originally a proxy, but is now a general purpose web server.
 By using an event loop it was able to provide breakthrough levels of performance when it first appeared on the scene - being able to serve thousands of web requests concurrently.
 It contrasted to traditional server architectures at the time, as typified by the Apache web server, which created a thread or process per connection.

 In order for an event loop to work, you need to be able to suspend tasks while they're blocked on IO.
 In Python, this is possible due to generators.
 Generators have existed in Python for a long time, and conveniently are functions which can be suspended.